-The rise of T. Aurelius Fulvus Boionius Arrius Antoninus, simply known as Antoninus Pius, could be considered an unlikely yet fortunate turn of events.
+The rise of Titus Aurelius Fulvus Boionius Arrius Antoninus, more simply known as Antoninus Pius, could be considered an unlikely yet fortunate turn of events.
 His reign, though far from one of perpetual peace as has often been described, was one of political stability, economic prosperity and consistent military strength.
 Antoninus was born in September, AD 86 in the city of Lanuvium very near Rome.

 Despite his family heritage originating from Narbonensis (the southern coast of Gaul), his grandfather (Titus Aurelius Fulvus) had risen to the consulship twice and his father (Aurelius Fulvus) had served once in the same capacity.
 To further cement the prestige and aristocratic lineage of his family the future emperor's maternal grandfather Arrius Antoninus had also served two consulships.
 When his father died at a young age Antoninus was left in the care of his grandfathers and his mother, Arria Fadilla remarried yet another man of consular rank, Julius Lupus.